ShibamRoy9826/EcoSight-Geek-a-thon-project/README.md

 ```

 You can change the inputs to get your required results, and that's how simple it is to use our model!

+### Carbon Footprint Calculator
+Carbon Footprint calculator isn't an actual model, its based on data analysis, its basically automated data analysis.
+If you still want to check it out, you may do so by looking it the backend files, especially "views.py"

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 <h2 id="QNA">